perxpective/Cybersecurity-Therapy/Others/DSAL/Double Linked List.md

 	- Operations are insert, delete, etc. because these can be done with a single reference

 **Disadvantages**
-- Uses more memory than arrays
+- Uses more memory than arrays because of the storage used by their pointers (link parts)
+- While writing code to insert and delete operations, extra steps required for maintaining the node's next link and previous link
+- Inherently, double linked list is sequential access.
+You cannot write code to jump directly to the desired node